xapian/xapian/xapian-applications/omega/docs/overview.rst

 ``strings -n8``, you can pass the option ``--filter=application/octet-stream:'strings -n8'``.
 The filename of the file to be extracted will be appended to this command, separated by a space.
-Commands run via ``--filter`` need to produce UTF-8 text output on stdout.
+Commands run via ``--filter`` need to produce output on stdout in either HTML or UTF-8 text format.

 A more complex example of the use of ``--filter`` makes use of OpenOffice, via the unoconv script, to extract text from various formats.
 First you